Upakit Pachariyangkun: Criminal scrutiny

+On January 30, 2024, the Criminal Court has acquitted Myanmar tycoon Tun Min Latt, a son-in-law of Senator Upakit Pachirangkun and three others of drug trafficking, money laundering and other charges, saying the evidence gathered by police was insufficient to show wrongdoing.
+Thai local media reported that the outcome of this case may indicate a positive trend for the charge of Mr. Upakit.

 Personal life

 Upakit's father, Upadit Pachariyangkun, is a former diplomat and Thai foreign affairs minister.
 He has one sister, Thawadee.
 Upakit was previously married to Pareena Kraikupt, a politician.